Tom Costelloe (Duagh Gaelic footballer)

-Thomas Costelloe (born 1931) was an Irish Gaelic footballer who played for club side Duagh and at inter-county level with the Kerry senior football team.
+Thomas Costello (6 July 1928 – 3 August 2023) was an Irish Gaelic footballer who played for club side Duagh and at inter-county level with the Kerry senior football team.

 Career

 Costelloe first came to prominence as a Gaelic footballer with the Duagh club.
 After making a number of National League appearances for the Kerry senior football team, he won an All-Ireland Junior Championship title in 1954.
 This victory saw Costelloe drafted onto the senior team for the 1955 Munster Championship.
 He won a provincial championship medal that year before ending the season with an All-Ireland title after a defeat of Dublin in the final.
 Costelloe ended his career by winning a league title in 1959.

+Death

+Costello died on 3 August 2023.